joyfulwei/Balloon-task-in-Qualtrics/README.md

 # Balloon-task-in-Qualtrics
-This is the codes which can be deployed
+This is the codes about Balloon Analogue Risk Task which can be deployed in Qualtrics.